Ankusam: Legacy

 The film became successful at box office and provided a major breakthrough in the career of Rajasekhar.
 Rajasekhar's portrayal of honest and short-tempered police officer received critical acclaim and he went on to be typecast in similar roles throughout his career.
+The film was dubbed and released in Tamil as Idhuthaanda Police, which also became a huge hit.

 Both director and actor again teamed up for Nayakudu, which failed to repeat the success of Ankusam.
 Ramireddy also became famous as a villain and did similar characters in other films.

-Srinu Vaitla said that: "Two films – RGV's Shiva and Kodi's Ankusam – deeply influenced me and directly or indirectly prompted me to become a director".
+Director Srinu Vaitla said, "Two films – RGV's Shiva and Kodi's Ankusam – deeply influenced me and directly or indirectly prompted me to become a director".

-Release

-The film was dubbed and released in Tamil as Idhuthaanda Police, which also became commercial successful and was also a huge hit.